DualTachyon/uv-k5-firmware/README.md

 This currently works for me, but use at your own risk.

+# Compiler

+arm-none-eabi GCC version 10.3.1 is recommended, which is the current version on Ubuntu 22.04.03 LTS.
+Other versions may generate a flash file that is too big.
+You can get a correct version from: https://developer.arm.com/downloads/-/gnu-rm

 # Building

 To build the firmware, you need to fetch the submodules and then run make: